There are 3 types of low-rent housing:

 Public housing occupancy guidebook, U.S. Dept. of Housing and Urban Development.

 This guide to public housing covers civil rights and nondiscrimination requirements, eligibility for admission, waiting list administration, applicant selection criteria, occupancy guidelines, processing applications, verification standards, tenant selection and assignment plan, leasing requirements, income and program rents, transfers, annual reexamination of income and family circumstances, interim rent adjustments, utilities, community service and self-sufficiency, pet policies, general public housing lease requirements, grievance procedure, and domestic violence.

 Smoke-free public housing, U.S. Dept. of Housing and Urban Development.

-Includes Guidebook for landlords, a checklist, and information for residents on health and quitting smoking.
+Includes a Guidebook for landlords as well as a checklist and information for residents on health and quitting smoking.